Skip to main content

 Minimum Salary

-There’s no general minimum wage; however, minimum wages exist in specific industries to protect foreign workers.
+There’s no general statutory minimum wage in Norway.
+However, minimum wages exist in specific industries through generally applicable collective agreements.

 Mandatory Occupational Insurance

-Employers must secure coverage for occupational injuries and illnesses, which is not taxable for employees or subject to Employer’s National Insurance Contribution.
+Employers must secure coverage for occupational injuries and illnesses.

 Payroll Requirements